pondix/docker-mysql-proxysql/README.md

-ProxySQL / Orchestrator / MySQL Docker Testing
+ProxySQL / Orchestrator / MariaDB Docker Testing
 ==============================================

-This repository contains a docker-compose.yml used to launch a small cluster consisting of 3x MySQL 5.7 containers (1x Master and 2x Slaves), 3x Orchestrator nodes connected via RAFT and a ProxySQL 1.4.x container all connected via a frontend / backend network.
+This repository contains a docker-compose.yml used to launch a small cluster consisting of 3x MariaDB 5.7 containers (1x Master and 2x Slaves), 3x Orchestrator nodes connected via RAFT and a ProxySQL 1.4.x container all connected via a frontend / backend network.
 ProxySQL is automatically configured with 2x hostgroups, a writer hostgroup used as the default hostgroup and a reader hostgroup for all SELECT statements.